CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 [TBA] It also gives warnings for items that won't prevent the pipeline from running but may suggest an error; these include having the same organism ID appear multiple times in the input table(s) with conflicting information; or having multiple PGDBs with the same input files or taxon ID.
 You should look into any warnings and make sure the configuration was intentional before proceeding.

-You should specify a SINGULARITY_BIND path for the pgdbs for this stage, as it will want to check that the pgdbs directory is writeable.
+You should specify a SINGULARITY_BIND path for the pgdbs for this stage, as it will want to check that the pgdbs directory is writeable and contains copies of PlantCyc and AraCyc.

 ##### fa-stats

 This optional stage compiles some statistics on the input FASTA files.
-Any stats that are too far outside "reasonable" values will generate an error or warning when you run the command, and all stats are saved into a tab-delimted table file called fa-stats.txt (filename can be overridden with the proj-fa-stats option in the config file).
+Any stats that are too far outside "reasonable" values will generate an error or warning when you run the command, and all stats are saved into a tab-delimted table file called fa-stats.txt (the filename to use can be overridden with the proj-fa-stats option in the config file).
 This will contain the following columns:

 - Orgid: The Organism ID, from the Database ID column in the input table.
 - Sequence File: The input FASTA being analyzed